 This principle states that organizations should take care that managers and employees are being allotted work according to their ability and interest and even paid accordingly.

 - The aim of scientific management is to maximize the prosperity of both managers and employees.

 - It is possible only when each worker gets opportunity to attain the highest level of efficiency.

 - With maximum output & optimal utilization of resources, employers can gain higher profits and workers can get better wages.

 - Organizations should follow the principle of “maximum output in place of restricted output”.

 Principles of Scientific Management Summary

-The Principles of Scientific Management by Taylor focussed more on productivity and wages based on efficiency of the workers.
-Besides, Taylor also empathised on humanistic approach He emphasised harmonising the interests of managers, workers and the owners.
+The Principles of Scientific Management by Taylor focused more on productivity and wages based on efficiency of the workers.
+Besides, Taylor also empathized on humanistic approach He emphasized harmonizing the interests of managers, workers and the owners.
 All these principles aim to achieve cooperation between managers and employees that eventually develops into teamwork.

 Scientific management has made many significant contributions to the development of management practice.